MattDavies/mattdavies.github.io/_posts/2016-11-14-react-native-getting-started.md

+---
+layout: post
-# React Native - From Zero To Continuous Delivery
+title: React Native - From Zero To Continuous Delivery - Getting Started
+---

 It doesn't take long for any discussion about mobile app development to lead to [React Native](https://facebook.github.io/react-native/).
 If you haven't heard of it, React Native is a way to build mobile applications purely using JavaScript.
 Unlikely a hybrid app, we end up with a truly native mobile application with awesome performance, a development experience which includes seeing live updates on your screen seconds after you save a file, and the truly exciting ability to push out native application changes in minutes to your users in production.